 - The employee should notify their employer as soon as the symptoms of COVID-19 appear and tell their employer if they think it was contracted at work.

-- They should seek medical care if the case is severe and so a medical professional can document the illness.
+- They should seek medical care if the case is severe.

 - The worker should keep records of when the symptoms appeared and when they notified their employer.